wcolburn/osu-cs493-assignment-4/README.md

   * 20 points: API supports image uploads

-  * 20 points: Uploaded images are stored in GridFS
+  * 20 points: Uploaded images are stored in GridFS or MySQL `BLOB`s

   * 20 points: API uses an offline process powered by RabbitMQ to generate thumbnail images

-  * 20 points: All thumbnail images are correctly stored in GridFS and "linked" to their corresponding original photo in the datavase
+  * 20 points: All thumbnail images are correctly stored in GridFS or MySQL `BLOB`s and "linked" to their corresponding original photo in the database

   * 20 points: All photos and thumbnails are available for download using the URL formats described above